<latemp_subject "Shlomi Fish as a Programmer - the pre-Elpas Years" />

 sold such libraries and software development kits all the time.
 It included

 some very nifty user-land routines, but I doubt it will run on anything

-aside from an old Borland DOS Compiler.
+besides an old Borland DOS Compiler.

 I then started writing <tt>CCALC.c</tt> which was a library of

 miscellaneous numerical routines that were not built in in C. It included

 rational fractions, factoring numbers, checking for primality (in several

 ways), and other stuff.
 The code should work on any 16-bit compiler but will

 take some tweaking to get it to be 32-bit and 64-bit ready.
 Note that